Cultural revolution in the Soviet Union: Cultural revolution in the early years of Soviet power

-At this time, national alphabets of several nationalities (the Far North, Dagestan, Kyrgyz, Bashkir, Buryat, etc.) were created.
+At this time, national alphabets of several nationalities (the Far North, Dagestan, Kyrgyz, Bashkir, Buryat, etc.) were created (first within the framework of Latinization, then within the framework of Cyrillization).
 A wide network of working faculties was developed to prepare working youth for admission to universities, to which the path of youth of proletarian origin was first opened regardless of the availability of primary education.
 In order to educate the new intellectual elite, the Communist University, Istpart, the Communist Academy, and the Institute of Red Professors were established.
 To attract the "old" scientific personnel, commissions were created to improve the life of scientists, and relevant decrees were issued.

 At the same time, repressive measures were taken to eliminate intellectual political opponents: for example, more than 200 prominent representatives of Russian science and culture were expelled from the country on the Philosophical Steamship.
 Since the end of the 1920s, bourgeois specialists were "crowded out": "Academic Trial", "Shakhty Trial", "Industrial Party Trial", etc. Since 1929, "sharashki" began to operate – special technical bureaus of prisoners organized by the internal affairs bodies for carrying out important research and design works.

 In the 1920s, discussions took place in Soviet public and party organizations about the methods and direction of the cultural revolution.
 For example, in the summer of 1923, a campaign to discuss "issues of life" was initiated by Leon Trotsky, who spoke in print with a series of articles published in the eponymous brochure (three editions were published).

 Ideological hegemony in carrying out the cultural revolution has always remained with the party.
 The Komsomol played a major role in fulfilling the tasks of the party in carrying out the cultural revolution.